 Although women bear children and most modern contraceptives are female methods, childrearing has an impact on men's lives too.
 This impact may be felt financially, if men accept the responsibility of supporting their children, and in a range of other ways, including through the health and well-being of their wives and children.
 Often, a man's social status is also affected when he becomes a father.3

 The male partner may play an important role in decision-making regarding contraceptive use and the timing and number of a couple's births.
-In some countries or among some social groups, the male partner has greater influence than his spouse.4 In Ghana, the wife's attitude toward contraception is wife.5
+In some countries or among some social groups, the male partner has greater influence than his spouse.4 In Ghana, the wife's attitude toward contraception is strongly influenced by her husband's attitudes and background characteristics, especially education, but the husband's views are not similarly influenced by his wife.5

 On the other hand, the perception that men will necessarily have more influence on reproductive decisions because they typically control the family's assets, are accepted as the household head and are older may be an exaggeration.
 The actual situation is likely to depend on other factors and to vary over time and by location.
 For instance, among the Yoruba of Nigeria, the fertility desires of both marriage partners are important predictors of the couple's fertility.
 However, whereas the husband's desire is dominant in predicting the couple's behavior when the number of living children is small, the wife's desire becomes more important as the number of children grows.6 In Taiwan, when spouses disagree over whether to have another child, the wife tends to prevail.7